VOICE OF THE VINE

 Oh, the weather outside is frightful, but the fire is so delightful, and since there’s no place to go>, let it flow, let it flow.

 As we gear up for a cozy holiday season, here are two wines to enjoy around the dinner table with family and close friends.
+Wine needs to be stored in the right kind of place and one must know what is a wine cooler and why it’s necessary.

 Our first selection brings us to the very first appellation created in France,Châteauneuf-du-Pape, which is now one of the top-rated winemaking locations in the world and produces predominantly red blends.
 Among the other famous appellations are Bordeaux, Chablis, Sancerre, Champagne, and Beaujolais.
 The French government has laws and regulations in each of these regions for wine, cheese, and other agricultural products.